-Learn how to compose a melody in two modules led by jazz legend, James Morrison.
+Stage 4 learn how to compose a melody in two modules led by jazz legend, James Morrison.

 International Jazz Day is held on 30 April every year.
 In 2019, Sydney hosted the Global Concert.
 The Arts Unit and the creative arts curriculum advisors worked with James Morrison and the organisers of International Jazz Day to provide opportunities for students, teachers and schools to get involved with International Jazz Day.

 Students of any age will learn tips and engage in activities directed by James to develop their composition skills and understanding of what makes a great melody.

 Duration, pitch, dynamics, timbre, structure.

 James Morrison International Jazz Day videos, classroom percussion instruments, melodic instruments, recording device.

 MUS4.1 Performs in a range of musical styles demonstrating an understanding of musical concepts.

 MUS4.4 Demonstrates an understanding of musical concepts through exploring, experimenting, improvising, organising, arranging and composing.

 MUS4.7 Demonstrates an understanding of musical concepts through listening, observing, responding, discriminating, analysing, discussing and recording musical ideas.